environmental-forecasting/model-ensembler/docs/contributing.md

 mkdocs build
 ```

-To get [flake8](https://flake8.pycqa.org/en/latest/) pip install them into your virtualenv.

-6\.
+7\.
+Add your changes to `docs/changelog.md`.

+!!!
+Note "Semantic Versioning"
+    This project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
+Please refer to the [change log](CHANGELOG.md) for the latest version and instructions on following this framework.

+8\.
 Commit your changes and push your branch to GitHub:

 ```shell
 git add .